Mxz-11/Mxz-11/README.md

 ### 📖 About Me
 I consider myself a curious, analytical and adaptable individual with a strong passion for technology and problem-solving.

-In my free time, I enjoy exploring new technologies, diving into cybersecurity challenges, and tinkering with hardware and software solutions.
-I’m always eager to learn and push my boundaries, whether it’s through coding, ethical hacking, or creative design projects.
+In my free time, I enjoy exploring new technologies, diving into cybersecurity challenges and tinkering with hardware and software solutions.
+I’m always eager to learn and push my boundaries, whether it’s through coding, ethical hacking or creative design projects.
-Professionally, I’m particularly drawn to areas such as AI, cybersecurity, IT Infrastructure and Networking.
+Professionally, I’m particularly drawn to areas such as AI and cybersecurity.

 📫 Reach me at [gmail](mailto:max.val.alv@gmail.com)